kig/quickgres/README.md

 Features
  * Only the query protocol is supported (along with prepared statements and portals).
- * Plaintext & MD5 password authentication over unencrypted sockets.
+ * Plaintext & MD5 password authentication.
  * Each parameterized query creates a prepared statement.
 If you're generating queries on the fly, use simpleQuery instead.
+ * Lightly tested SSL connection support.

 Lacking
- * SSL
  * Cursors
  * SASL authentication
  * COPY protocol parser (For rapid reading and writing data.)